awsdocs/amazon-eks-user-guide/doc_source/install-aws-iam-authenticator.md

 You can also install the AWS\-vended version of the `aws-iam-authenticator` by following these steps\.

-1. Download the Amazon EKS\-vended `aws-iam-authenticator` binary from Amazon S3:
+1. Download the Amazon EKS vended `aws-iam-authenticator` binary from Amazon S3:

    ```
    curl -o aws-iam-authenticator https://amazon-eks.s3.us-west-2.amazonaws.com/1.17.9/2020-08-04/bin/darwin/amd64/aws-iam-authenticator